Tyler-Yates/simple-heroku-mongo-flask-app/README.md

 A simple Heroku Flask application that connects to MongoDB.

 ## Prerequisites
-You will need a [Heroku](https://www.heroku.com/) account to run this application.
+You will need a [Heroku](https://www.heroku.com/) account and the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) to run this application.
 Heroku has a [free tier](https://www.heroku.com/free).
+It is recommended that you follow [Heroku's guide](https://devcenter.heroku.com/articles/getting-started-with-python) to getting started with Python before running this application.

 You will also need a [MongoDB](https://www.mongodb.com/) database to run this application.
 You can get a free MongoDB database by signing up for [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 MongoDB Atlas has a free tier which includes a simple cluster deployment.

+This README assumes you are running on Linux.

 You will need a [Python 3](https://www.python.org/about/) interpreter to run this application.
 The Python 3 interpreter should include the `venv` module.